ronalfy/connect-eo-gf/readme.txt

 = Is this an official add-on? =

-No, this is a third-party add-on for both services
+No. However, Gravity Forms has an official add-on now for EmailOctopus.

 == Screenshots ==